-Budgeted cost: £48400
+Budgeted cost: £58400

 Activity Evidence that supports this approach Challenge number(s) addressed To provide ELSA support, Inclusion Centre support or Educational Psychologist support as appropriate to those students with SEMH needs.
-The EEF report on social and emotional learning and it has been identified that this has an identifiable and valuable impact on attitudes to learning and social relationships and supporting student welfare and well- being. in school.
+The EEF report on social and emotional learning and it has been identified that this has an identifiable and valuable impact on attitudes to learning and social relationships and supporting student welfare and wellbeing. in school.
 Effective social and emotional learning can lead to 4 months average progress on attainment.
-4, 5 To increase aspirations so that attendance becomes more relevant to students, through careers programmes, individual careers advice and Aspire programme.
+4, 5 To increase aspirations so that attendance becomes more relevant to students, through careers programmes including individual careers advice.
 Post-16 will include visits to colleges, universities and Waterstone's scholarship.
-This activity should also reduce the number of OFSTED (Pupil Premium report 2014) comment on success where careers advice and experiences are carefully mapped and recorded for all disadvantaged pupils.
+This activity should also reduce the number of NEETs.
+OFSTED (Pupil Premium report 2014) comment on success where careers advice and experiences are carefully mapped and recorded for all disadvantaged pupils.
 The EEF reports on focusing interventions based on exposing them to opportunities, particularly those based on higher education which can lead to increased aspirations for students.
-3, 5 NEETs.
-To improve transition for students from KS2 to KS3 through an enhanced programme for disadvantaged students, including visits to the school and Inclusion Centre staff working with pupils at primary school.
+3, 5 To improve transition for students from KS2 to KS3 through an enhanced programme for disadvantaged students, including visits to the school and Inclusion Centre staff working with pupils at primary school.
 4, 5 To improve attendance through regular tracking by HOY and KS leaders.
 Close liaison with Locality Team.
 The National Foundation for Educational Research (2019) reports that on average, the association between being absent from school and KS4 outcomes is worse for disadvantaged pupils than their more affluent peers.
 The difference is small but statistically significant.
 For example, if a disadvantaged pupil missed six weeks of school at KS4, their P8 score would be predicted to be an additional 0.05 lower than a more affluent 5 pupil with the same absence rate.
 It is therefore critical that we are able to track attendance and target students efficiently.
-On-line parents' evening to enable greater access by parents.
+Face to face parents' evenings to enable greater access by parents, with Heads of Year contacting PP parents to encourage attendance and offer alternative meetings where necessary.
 The EEF report that Improving parental engagement can have a moderate impact on progress.
 The EEF note that developing effective parental engagement to improve children's attainment is challenging, but the use of technology can support this.
 1, 4, 5